Zabrane/qlnd/doc/LightningTickerplants.md

 security and smart contract functionality of the base layer Bitcoin network to create a system where transactions can be performed off-chain, meaning transaction confimations are not limited by the base layer settlement time.
 Instead transaction confirmation times are limited primarily by the latency between participants in the network, and their processing power.
-Often lightning payment confirmations times are of the same order as message transfers over modern instant-messaging services.
+Often Lightning payment confirmations times are of the same order as message transfers over modern instant-messaging services.

-While the Bitcoin blockchain can process anywhere between 3-7 transactions per second, the lightning network allows for millions of transactions per second, including micro-payments of the order of thousands of a cent.
+While the Bitcoin blockchain can process anywhere between 3-7 transactions per second, the Lightning network allows for millions of transactions per second, including micro-payments of the order of thousands of a cent.
 This is accomplished through the creation of "payment-channels" between peers, wherein parties commit funds to the channel, and pay each other simply by updating the balance redeemable by each party.